jerith/Platform-Guild/code-review.rst

 * Would encouraging or enforcing a *workflow* for individual comments be beneficial -- e.g., asking authors to transition each comment thread to "Addressed", "Won't Fix", "ACKed", etc.?
+* How would artificially asking developers to *re-review already-merged* changesets affect reliability?
+Such a practice could be used to familiarize new developers with the code review process and its contextual code, but also might provide a mechanism for doing retrospective evaluation of a changeset after some amount of time has passed, and might also remind developers of technical debt that might have been noticed but left asunder.

 .. seealso::